 What is the difference between a system boiler and a conventional boiler?

 The system boiler will save more space in the home because it doesn’t need any roof space.
 Installation of a system boiler would be quicker because a lot of the components are already built into the boiler itself.
-However, a conventional boiler may be better suited to your home if you have a bigger space to work with.
+Although, if you have a bigger space to work with - a conventional boiler may be better suited to your home.

 Find the best conventional boiler with BOXT